reddiyo-os/grpc-demo/README.md

 ./install.sh
 ```

+If you prefer terraform then go to the terraform section of this document.

 ## Overview

 This is a very simple starter project that will setup a GKE Cluster with 11 Microservices.
 The actual services don't do much (other than reverse arrays) but it is a good foundation for adding to and playing around with GRPC or HTTP calls with Golang.